-Facing that test, Powergate survived, because we adhered to our core value: “Quality is Vitalness”.
+Facing that test, Powergate survived, because we stayed true to our core value: “Quality is Vitalness”.

-When it comes to quality, it is most important to create high-quality products and obtain great satisfaction from customers.
-Nothing could make me happier and prouder than going through past emails from our clients and looking back at all the great words they had to talk about PG (PowerGate for short):
+When it comes to quality, I believe it is most important to create high-quality products and obtain great satisfaction from customers.
+As for me, nothing could make me happier and prouder than going through past emails from our clients and looking back at all the great words they had to talk about PG (PowerGate for short):

 “Just wanted to say that I really really appreciate all your hard work for us over the last few years.
 Your team is very hardworking and skilled in technology.”- (customer in the USA)